viktor02/llama_telegram_bot/README.md

                         Number of threads to use --max-token MAX_TOKEN
-                        The maximum number of tokens to generate --remember-history    Simulate memory in a chatbot
+                        The maximum number of tokens to generate --enable-history    Simulate memory in a chatbot
 ```